OpenDSA/OpenDSA/Doc/source/Configuration.rst

       * Omitting an exercise from the module's "exercises" object will cause the exercise to be removed from the configured module
       * Each exercise object contains required information about that exercise including:

+        * **long_name** - (optional) a long form, human-readable name used to identify the exercise in the GUI, defaults to short exercise name if omitted
+        * **points** - (optional) the number of points the exercise is worth, defaults to ``0`` if omitted
+        * **remove** - (optional) if set to true, the exercise will not be included in the module

+          * This option can only be used with exercises embedded using the 'avembed' directive.
+Slideshows and diagrams created using the 'inlineav' directive are considered content and cannot be removed via the configuration file.

+        * **required** - (optional) whether the exercise is required for module proficiency, defaults to ``false`` if omitted
         * **showhide** - (optional) controls whether or not the exercises is displayed and a Show / Hide button created

           * Setting this attribute to "show" or "hide" will create the corresponding button and if set to "show", it will display the embedded page